 One indicator of the chronic implications of elevated water levels from the Big Green Lake dam is the retreat of cattails in the CKM.
 Historic photographs indicate that, prior to 1845, the CKM contained a meandering river with a cattail-dominated floodplain.
 A 2018 aerial photograph assessment conducted by the GLA suggests that, between 1992 and 2017 alone, cattail recession throughout the CKM to its perimeter averaged 43 feet.
 In some isolated areas, cattail recession during this period was over 125 feet.

-While cattail growth abates shoreline erosion, substantial loss of cattail acreage may suggest that other aquatic plants more tolerant of wet conditions are now more suitable for these altered habitat conditions. is
+While cattail growth abates shoreline erosion, substantial loss of cattail acreage may suggest that other aquatic plants more tolerant of wet conditions are now more suitable for these altered habitat conditions.
+It is unknown whether this aquatic plant transition could generate more phosphorus loading to the lake; more study of the phosphorus dynamics—from the entire CKM system, including the plants and its sediments—is needed.

 Biological Characterization of Big Green Lake: Plant and Animal Species